JBorrow/lagrangian-transfer/README.md

 + `FakeHalo.nstar`, same as ndm but for stars
 + `FakeHalo.GroupID`, the group which this halo belongs to (i.e. its halo id)

+To re-run the full analysis with this pickled object, all that is required is to provide a truthy value to the `-o` flag in `analyse.py`.

 Difficult Snapshots
 -------------------